-Carolina Meurkens is a writer, musician, and educator living in Washington, D.C.
+Carolina Meurkens (she/her) is a writer, musician, and educator living in Washington, D.C.
 Her artistry is an exploration of her Brazilian-German intersectional identity and what it means to be a multiracial woman in today’s society.
 Carolina is also the co-founder of An Indivisible Art Collective, an arts non-profit offering accessible arts-education workshops and creating community for local D.C creatives.
 Carolina is getting her MFA in Creative Nonfiction at Goucher College. www.carolinawrites.com

 Email me: firstname.lastname@example.org